Pavithra-Bhaskar/python-summer-party-2025/README.md

 -  Hosted by: [Dawn Choo](https://www.linkedin.com/in/data-dawn/), [Sai Bysani](https://www.linkedin.com/in/saibysani18/), and [Jeremiah Clark](https://www.linkedin.com/in/jeremiahoclark/)

-## 🧠 Why I'm Doing This

-- To stay consistent with daily coding
-- To build practical, real-world Python skills
-- To document my learning in a structured, public way
-- To connect with a global community of coders

 ## 📈 Progress Tracker

 | Day | Topic / Brand | Challenge Description        | Code & Notes                    |